ResponsiveImagesCG/newsletters/RICG-newsletter-2015-05-11.md

 Yoav’s tests are good, but testing against real-world production-code is better, so [download WebKit Nightly](http://nightly.webkit.org/), point it to your `srcset`s, and [let Yoav know](https://twitter.com/yoavweiss) about any funny business.

 Next up: `picture`!
-And the wait for these features to trickle down through Apple’s opaque machinery into release versions of desktop and mobile Safaris.
+And the wait for these features to trickle down through Apple’s opaque machinery into release versions of desktop and mobile Safari.

 ## Picturefill 3 [comin’](https://github.com/scottjehl/picturefill/issues/492)